 - BIO 204: Plant Physiology (3 credits)

 - SCI 209: Oceanography (3 credits)

 - BIO 315: Ecology and Evolution (3 credits)

 - ENV 420: Environmental Risk Assessment (3 credits)

-- Students choose one of the following upper division elective courses:
+- Students choose three of the following upper division elective courses: